 Of course, cross-examination is not all about destroying the witness’s credibility, although it might seem appealing to do so.
-Sometimes counsel will want the witness to be believed because he or she has elicited testimony from the witness that undermines the opponent’s case.
-As mentioned earlier, other times counsel will have two seemingly contradictory objectives: on the one hand, to undermine the witness’s credibility, on the other to underscore evidence that is useful to the case.
+Sometimes counsel will want the witness to be believed, having elicited testimony that undermines the opponent’s case.
+As mentioned earlier, on other occasions counsel will have two seemingly contradictory objectives: on the one hand, to undermine the witness’s credibility, on the other to underscore evidence that is useful to the case.
 This requires careful management.

 Success in one of counsel’s objectives may harm the other.
 It all goes into the mix when deciding whether or not to cross-examine a witness, and, if so, on which subjects.

 Benjamin Franklin famously remarked that by failing to prepare, one prepares to fail.
 This could not be more true for cross-examination.
-Basic preparation includes the making of outlines, keeping citations and documents at the ready, being cognisant of the procedural rules and the tribunal’s preferences, preparing issues or topics of cross-examination and understanding how they either reinforce counsel’s case theory or undermine the opposition’s.
-These are all important, yet all too often, one sees counsel conduct a cross-examination with too much reliance on pre-prepared subjects and questions.
-This can lead to missed opportunities.
+Basic preparation includes the making of outlines, keeping citations and documents at the ready, being cognisant of the procedural rules and the tribunal’s preferences, preparing issues or topics of cross-examination and understanding how they either reinforce counsel’s case theory or undermine that of the opposition.
+These are all important yet, all too often, one sees counsel conduct a cross-examination with too much reliance on prepared subjects and questions: this can lead to missed opportunities.
 Blind adherence to a prepared script will often lead counsel away from the unexpectedly useful evidence that witnesses sometimes volunteer under questioning.